ideal-knee/robot-kata/README.md

 ### How to program the robot ###

-To program the robot, you can overwrite two functions in the JavaScript console:
+To program the robot, you override two functions in the JavaScript console:
 `robot_kata.robot.init_robot_state` and
 `robot_kata.robot.get_new_robot_velocity`.
 (Best to edit in an external editor then copy and paste in.)  `init_robot_state` is called at the beginning of each